School of Medical Science and Technology: Masters in Medical Science and Technology (MMST)

 The school runs a master's degree in Medical Science and Technology, a three-year postgraduate course specially designed for M.B.B.S. graduates to train them in clinical research and medicine.
 The aim is to provide a platform for interdisciplinary teaching and research in the field of medicine and clinical research which can lead to a better integrated healthcare delivery system.
-Students spend first two years in doing various course works in medicine and clinical research etc.).
-The last year of course is reserved for internal or external training either in India or abroad on actual research projects.
+Students spend first two years in doing various course works in medicine and clinical research etc. The last year of the course is reserved for internal or external training either in India or abroad on actual research projects.

 The students of MMST also serve as hospitalists at BC Roy Technology Hospital, a hospital with Intensive Care Unit and housing research labs for Medical Imaging, Instrumentation and Telemedicine, clinical exposure provides in the clinical acumen the student for interdisciplinary research.

 The students are exposed to all kinds of imaging modalities – microscopic and macroscopic – and will work on advanced image processing systems.

 This program imparts engineering skills to medical professionals and train them for medical research in areas of Medical Imaging, Molecular Imaging and Image Analysis, Biomaterials and Implants, Biophysics, Medical Statistics, Telemedicine, Biomedical Instrumentation, Early Detection of Cancer, Immuno-technology, Recombinant DNA Technology, Biomedical Simulation, Wound research and so on.